 Chief Financial Officer

 Neill Reynolds joined Wolfspeed as Chief Financial Officer in August 2018.
 Neill is a seasoned finance executive who has led various financial functions at global technology companies.
-Most recently he served as Senior Vice President of finance, strategy and procurement at NXP Semiconductors N.V., where he led global teams in developing and executing strategic initiatives to expand profit margins and meet growth objectives.
+Most recently, he served as Senior Vice President of Finance, Strategy and Procurement at NXP Semiconductors N.V., where he led global teams in developing and executing strategic initiatives to expand profit margins and meet growth objectives.
 Previously, Neill held divisional Chief Financial Officer positions and served on management teams at General Electric, executing growth initiatives for global industrial and manufacturing businesses spanning multiple technology industries.
-With his extensive leadership experience and industry knowledge, Neill will help ensure the company will meet its growth objectives and return value to investors.
+With his extensive leadership experience and industry knowledge, Neill helps ensure Wolfspeed meets its growth objectives and returns value to investors.

 SVP & GM, Materials